 Water Resource Education

-My main Extension programs focusing on water resources include the Florida Waters Stewardship Program for the general public interested to learn more about Florida's water resources, the Florida Microplastic Awareness Project, and a Water School for elected officials.
+My main Extension programs focusing on water resources include the Florida Waters Stewardship Program for the general public interested to learn more about Florida's water resources, the Florida Microplastic Awareness Project, and the Adopt-A-Drain program (coming soon!)

 Florida Waters Stewardship Program

-I dreamed up this program back in 2012 and through significant contributions from many colleagues, we are now proud to offer this incredible water program.
-The Florida Waters Stewardship Program (FWSP) is a multi-session program focusing on, you guessed it, Florida waters!
+The Florida Waters Stewardship Program (FWSP) is a multi-session program focusing on, you guessed it, Florida's waters!
 The program is only offered once a year and involves 7-9 sessions with a cohort of ~20 people.
 Each session takes place at a different location in Pinellas County and focuses on a new water topic.
-The program also focuses on people-skills because, well, how can you make change without people?!
-In addition to the in-class session, the program includes a class stewardship project, online mini-sessions, and an interactive online forum.
+The program also focuses on people-skills because, well, how can we make change without people?!
+In addition to the in-class session, the program includes a stewardship project, online explorations between class sessions, and an interactive online forum.
 It's a pretty involved program, but very much worth the time and cost if you care about Florida's water resources.
 But don't take my word for it, see what former program participants have said:

 - "I loved this class and the connections to other resources, classes and people."